 By Stephanie Oaks

 The lives of many homeschooling parents are plagued with imbalance.
 The list of items to be kept up with on any given day is long and often fragmented, but there is hope for a balanced life, even while homeschooling.
-It begins with a balance within the daily household, and also within the homeschool itself.
+My best homeschooling tips to keep your life balanced begin with the daily household, and also within the homeschool itself.
 A balance in expectations, areas of study, experiences, exposures, and finances is critical for the family as a whole.

 - Determine which chores need to be done by each person on a daily or weekly basis, and calculate the time that those tasks realistically take.
 Do not sacrifice the opportunity for your children to have these responsibilities by doing everything for them, just so they can have more time for academics (or play.)
 Real life lessons are learned outside of books.